kubernetes-sigs/lws/keps/622-volume-claim-templates/README.md

 know that this has succeeded?
 -->

-To support persistent volumes, this KEP adds VolumeClaimTemplates in LeaderWorkerSetSpec
+To support persistent volumes, this KEP adds VolumeClaimTemplates and PersistentVolumeClaimRetentionPolicy in LeaderWorkerSetSpec

 ### Non-Goals
 n/a